chungw51993/SolidityNotes/examples/modifier/README.md

 }
 ```

+- Interface is like constraint for the contract
 - MyFirstContract will have all the functions in Bank but it will not have access to it's variables
 - Only owner of the contract will be able to deposit or withdraw since modifier checks to see if sender is owner
 - Underscore in modifier is when the function modifier is applied to runs so you can run it before require if you wanted to